triptych/waves-of-destiny/README.md

-waves-of-destiny
+Waves of Destiny
 ================

-A fantasy themed shooter build using construct 2
+A fantasy themed shooter build using Construct 2.

+Also a testbed for learning how to make games in construct 2.